vernisaz/simscript/README.md

 include(common);
 ```
+So a final script will include the common script and required for it variables.
 A typical script name is `bee.7b`. **rb** automatically looks for files with such name pattern, so
 just type **rb**, and the script will be executed.